intosins/youtube-downloader-terminal/README.md

 ![Icon1](icons/youtube.png)

-Python YouTube downloader in terminal.
+Python YouTube downloader in terminal, allows to download any video just by having an url.

 ## Screenshots